 What can we do?

 Work with it.
 Recognize what is going on.
 Get to the source.
 Find a practice that allows us to contact who we really are.
 Shine some light on the darkness.
-Develop positive, kind, patient, loving beliefs toward ourselves, others and the world.
+It is possible to develop positive, kind, patient, loving beliefs toward ourselves, others and the world.
+After all, our beliefs are a product of our habitual thoughts and opinions.
+Where did they come from?
+Consider their source.
+Did you consciously choose them?
+Are they really yours?
+How happy are you with them?

 Pema Chodron teaches a few practices which are very helpful...my favorite one is called compassionate abiding